sle-js/sle/README.md

 # sle

-The sle (Simple Language Experiments) is a Node.js package that supports the building of applications without the need to have a concrete set of dependencies.
-This is achieved by introducing the function
+The sle (Simple Language Experiments) is a Node.js package that supports the building of applications offering the following features:

+* Using the `mrequire` function it provides the ability to refer to packages that are stored in a github repository.
+  This has the benefit of not needing an external file to indicate what are the exact version numbers of dependent packages.
+* Allows intrinsic tests, called assumptions, to be include in source files thereby reducing the need to export the internal implementation of a package in order to support extrinsic unit testing.

+## mrequire

+Dependencies to external packages is achieved by introducing the function

 ```javascript
   mrequire